Projects and workspace

 |---|---|

-| Execution prerequisites | compatible connectors may exist, but execution is still blocked by health, entitlement, permission, policy, or unavailable readiness |
+| Execution prerequisites | compatible connectors may exist, but execution is still blocked by health, configuration, binding, permission, policy, approval or unavailable readiness |

 | Pending approval | the request has been proposed and is still awaiting a governance decision |